magnetophon/LazyLimiter/README.md

 ## actual implementation:

 You can choose the maximum attack and hold time at compile time by changing [maxAttackTime](https://github.com/magnetophon/LazyLimiter/blob/master/GUI.lib#L38) and [maxHoldTime](https://github.com/magnetophon/LazyLimiter/blob/master/GUI.lib#L30).
-This way various comromises between quality and CPU usage can be made.
+This way various compromises between quality and CPU usage can be made.
 They are scaled with samplerate, but you have to [manually set it](https://github.com/magnetophon/LazyLimiter/blob/master/GUI.lib#L21) at compile time.

 I've made the shape of the attack curve variable, by putting a wave-shaping function after the "1/4 trough 4/4" of the attack example.
 Both the hold time and the time of the releaseEnvelope automatically adapt to the input material.

-I am looking for ways to reduce the amount of parameters, either by choosing good defaults or by inteligently coupling them.
+I am looking for ways to reduce the amount of parameters, either by choosing good defaults or by intelligently coupling them.

 # Thanks
-I got a lot of [inspiration](https://github.com/sampov2/foo-plugins/blob/master/src/faust-source/compressor-basics.dsp#L126-L139) from Sampo Savolainens [foo-plugins](https://github.com/sampov2/foo-plugins).
+I got a lot of [inspiration](https://github.com/sampov2/foo-plugins/blob/master/src/faust-source/compressor-basics.dsp#L126-L139) from Sampo Savolainen's [foo-plugins](https://github.com/sampov2/foo-plugins).

-My first implementation was a lot like the blockdiagram in the explantion; at usable predelay values it ate CPU's for breakfast.
+My first implementation was a lot like the blockdiagram in the explanation; at usable predelay values it ate CPU's for breakfast.
 [Yann Orlarey](http://www.grame.fr/qui-sommes-nous/compositeurs-associes/yann-orlarey) provided [the brainpower to replace the cpu-power](https://github.com/magnetophon/LazyLimiter/blob/master/LazyLimiter.lib#L54-L66) and made this thing actually usable!

 Many thanks, also to the rest of the Faust team!